The Cascade Region was chartered on October 15, 1961 and we are the 2nd oldest region in Oregon and the 50th oldest region in PCA.

 I’m a native Oregonian, grew up in Klamath Falls, and have lived in the Eugene-area since 1976.
 Married my wife Deanna in 1977, she has tolerated my car-craziness for over 40 years now.
 I’m a bit of a tech-geek, a casual home-brewer of dark beers, and a reasonable mechanic.
 After 20+ years working in tires and auto repair, I shifted careers to be a tri-platform Linux/Windows/Mac systems administrator for 17 years.
 Now retired, I like working on and restoring cars as recreation.
 I just sold my ’84 Carrera coupe, mostly stock and in very nice shape.
-It’s replacement is a ’72 911T coupe that is currently a bit of a project.
+Its replacement is a ’72 911T coupe.
 I’m not a track-rat, but thoroughly enjoy back-road weekend cruises and the like.

 Vice President — Greg Dino

 On 2015, I moved to Oregon from California.
 I retired from a printed circuit board industry after 35 years, and have been married to my wife, Jacqueline for 34 years.

 Since I was a teenager, I have been a Porsche enthusiast.
 My first Porsche was a 924 and I loved it.
 I started joining POC in 1995 and PCA in early 2000.
 Started doing slalom, time trials and finally Club Racing both with POC and PCA.
 For the past couple years, I’ve done Lucas Oil of Racing and Porsche Masters at BarberMotorsports.
 Goals for 2019 is to help our chapter grow.